 3 serves of dairy meet the daily requirements for calcium (for healthy bones)

 Water is an important component of a healthy diet.
-Adults should aim for 2.5 to 3 litres of water today, either as plain water (preferable) or as tea or coffee.
-To avoid excessive caffeine intake (which may be associated with increased risk for heart disease and some cancers), aim for no more than 4 cups of coffee per day.
+Adults should aim for 2.5 to 3 litres of water today, either as plain water (preferable) or as tea or coffee or juice (although juices may have high sugar content).
+To avoid excessive caffeine intake (which may be associated with increased risk for heart disease and some cancers), aim for no more than 4 standard cups of coffee per day.

 We need some salt in our diet for good health.
 We get most of the salt we require in the foods that we eat.
 Excessive salt intake can lead to high blood pressure.
 It's recommended that we don't have more than 5g of salt per day (1 teaspoon of salt per day).
 It's advisable not to add salt to cooking, and not to add salt to food on the plate.
 Some foods have a high salt content, for example, bacon, sausages, processed and packaged foods, sauces, some breakfast cereals, and some canned foods.
 It's worth checking the food labels.
 These foods should be 'occasional' foods, not 'everyday' foods.

 Unless you have a diagnosed deficiency, you won't get any benefit from taking vitamin supplements or mineral supplements.
 They are expensive, and unnecessary.
 Supplements for specific vitamins or minerals may be recommended by a GP, specialist, or dietitian for people who have nutritional disorders, some medical conditions, or proven deficiencies - for example, Vitamins B1, B3, B6, B12, D, Folic Acid, and Iron.
 Folic Acid 400 micrograms daily is also recommended for women who are planning to conceive and for women in the first trimester of pregnancy,